mwieder/LiveCode-ListProcessor/README.md

   pDelimiter      The separator used in the string between items in the list returns         true if successful

+### LP.length?
-### LP.length? - returns the number of items in the list based on the current index
-  pList         The list
-  returns       The number of items in the list from the current index
+Returns the number of items in the list based on the current index pList         The list returns       The number of items in the list from the current index

-### LP.index? - returns the value of the current index
+### LP.index?
-  pList         The list
-  returns       The value of the current index
+Returns the value of the current index pList         The list returns       The value of the current index

+### LP.next
-### LP.next - moves to the next item in the list and returns that item or empty
-  pList         The list
-  returns       The now first item or empty
+Moves to the next item in the list and returns that item or empty pList         The list returns       The now first item or empty

+### LP.peek
-### LP.peek - returns the nth item based on the current index
-  pList         The list
-  pPos          The position of the element requested returns       The item or empty
+Returns the nth item based on the current index pList         The list pPos          The position of the element requested returns       The item or empty

+### LP.prior
-### LP.prior - moves to the prior item in the list and returns that item or empty
-  pList         The list
-  returns       The now first item or empty
+Moves to the prior item in the list and returns that item or empty pList         The list returns       The now first item or empty